You are currently viewing Sanity: Humanism Is a Dualism

 Why “Sanity” matters in today’s world

 In an era of increasing polarization and social media echo chambers, Eschauzier’s work provides a timely reminder of the importance of common sense: intuition based on rational beliefs.
-By examining the structural flaws in Western thought, Sanity offers readers tools to deal with the complexities of modern discourse more effectively.
+By examining the structural flaws and strengths in Western thought Sanity offers readers tools to deal with the complexities of modern discourse more effectively.

-The book’s exploration of rational nondualism presents an intriguing alternative to the dualistic thinking that often dominates public debate.
-This approach could be particularly valuable for those seeking to bridge ideological divides and have more constructive dialogue on pressing social issues.
+The book’s exploration of rational nondualism presents a compelling alternative to the dualistic tribalism that frequently dominates public debate.
+This approach could help bridge ideological divides for more constructive dialogue on pressing social issues.
+Rather than passively witnessing the historic pendulum swing to extremes, rational nondualism provides a pathway to consensus, enabling the discovery of a sensible middle ground.

 Key benefits for readers